 In the Mission Earth Series, Solton Gris (the comic bad guy) had lots of people implanted with devices that would kick in on them if they ever discussed or thought about certain ideas.
 Their stomachs would become very upset, and all kinds of other highly anxious and very terrifying sensations would come over them from these implants that were used to control them for his own purposes.

 Many cults teach their members that if they ever did such and such, they would “burn in hell forever”, or “God would strike them down”.
-These, in the lingo of the trade, are called “installed phobias”.
+These, in the lingo of the trade, are called “installed phobias”, or nocebos – the opposite of a placebo.
 The best description of installed phobias can be studied in Stephen Hassan’s book called “Releasing the Bonds” available here on his website.

-Installed phobias are very common in cults like Scientology.
+Installed phobias are very common in groups like Scientology.

-Installed phobias are used by cult leaders to control the thoughts and emotions, and thus the behavior, of their followers.
+Installed phobias, or nocebos, are used by cult leaders to control the thoughts and emotions, and thus the behavior, of their followers.

 Here is a quote from L Ron Hubbard, telling Scientologists about the horrors of finding out about the materials of OT 3 without paying the Church of Scientology to “audit” it out inside the Church.